dennysreg/datumbucle/content/post/mssqloperator.md

 )
 {{< / highlight >}}

+and you need to:

+1. Install operator modules on Airflow
-### Create a connection reference
+2. Create a connection reference and

-Let's talk about `mssql_con_id` parameter, you can create a `conn_id` using Airflow UI ( `Menu -> Admin -> Connections` ).
-You should add a hostname / login / password information attached to it.
-Airflow pipelines retrieve centrally-managed connections information by specifying the relevant conn_id.
+3. Instantiate a `MsSQLOperator` operator

-## Setup Airflow
+### Setup Airflow

-In ordert to use `MsSQLOperator` you should install following modules (tested in `Airflow 10.1.14`)
+In ordert to use `MsSQLOperator` you should install following modules (tested in `Airflow 10.1.12`)

 {{< highlight bash "linenos=table,hl_lines=8 15-17,linenostart=1" >}}
 pip install 'apache-airflow==1.10.12' --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-1.10.12/constraints-3.7.txt" \